 Marcia and I were married in the summer of 1989.
 Our work schedule precluded us from taking a long trip at the time, so we spent a weekend at Spicer Castle in Minnesota right after our wedding in Minneapolis, then made plans to visit St. Martin/Sint Maarten — the internationally unique dual French-Dutch island at the northern end of the Caribbean’s Lesser Antilles — for a proper honeymoon over our longer winter break.
 Unfortunately, a medical emergency a week before our trip forced us to cancel our plans, and by the time we were able and ready to travel again, we found ourselves looking in other directions for destinations, and never actually made it to our planned honeymoon locale.

 Until last week, that is, when Marcia, Katelin and I rented a condo on Orient Beach in St. Martin, the French-administered half of the world’s smallest island to fly two flags; the southern half of the island is Dutch, as noted above, and thus is properly labeled Sint Maarten.
 We had a wonderful visit, all these years on from when we had first expected to be there.
-If you’d like to see some pictures of the trip with descriptions of what you’re seeing, then click the photo of the terrifying fruit selling mannequin above, captured in Phillipsburg, capital of Dutch Sint Maarten.
-Or if you just like the photos without the words, here’s a link to the slideshow.
+Here are the pictures.
 Or if you prefer words to pictures, then just read on . . .

 Beaches: St. Martin and Sint Maarten are known for their amazing white sand beaches, and that reputation is truly deserved, as they are among the most beautiful and comfortable shores I’ve ever experienced.
 Vacation culture on the island is largely based around the concept of “beach clubs,” which are full-service establishments on the beaches where you can basically go spend an entire day (and evening, at some of them), with easy access to food, drink, water sports, shade, massage, sun, boutiques and all of the other amenities you need when lolling around in the sand.
 Our condo was less than 100 yards from the Waikiki Club, which offers the Caribbean’s largest fireworks display on New Year’s Eve, along with booming big-beat dance club parties most afternoons.
 Be aware before you go, lest your deeply-seated Puritanical American upbringing cause you to react awkwardly in routine beach-side encounters: topless sunbathing is common on the French side of the island, and the south end of Orient Beach is home to the Caribbean’s most celebrated all-nude beach.
 We stayed on the north end, just for the record.